Sayrix/Ticket-Bot/README.md

 # How to use django admin

-Run ```python manage.py createsuperuser``` and follow the steps to create a super user
+Run ```python manage.py createsuperuser``` and follow the steps to create a super user.

-than, run ```python manage.py runserver``` to start the django server, than enter on your browser http://127.0.0.1:8000/admin, log into yout super user, and you are good to go
+Than, run ```python manage.py runserver``` to start the django server, than enter on your browser http://127.0.0.1:8000/admin, log into yout super user, and you are good to go.

-# Possible future changes
-* Convert timestamp from the tickets table, to datetime into tickets_info table

 # Ticket Bot